International Student FAQ

 Q: Are all applicants interviewed?

-A: We receive over 1,600 applications per year for seven positions; we therefore are able to personally interview only about 3% of applicants.
+A: We receive approximately 2,000 applications per year for eight positions; we therefore are able to personally interview only about four percent of applicants.
 We personally review all applications and will notify you if you have been selected for interview.

 Q: What is the minimum USMLE score?

-A: We typically require an average of 80 (two digit score) with no failures.
+A: We typically require an average of 200 (three digit score) with no failures.

 Q: Do you sponsor Fifth Pathway graduates?